 Romans 12:2

-5. Advance in Your Faith – Up to this point change is hopefully happening on the inside…in your heart.
-But remember, Biblical change doesn’t only happen on the inside, it always shows itself on the outside.
+5. Advance in Your Faith – Up to this point, change is hopefully happening on the inside…in your heart.
+But remember, Biblical change doesn’t only occur on the inside; it always shows itself on the outside.
 James 2:26 says, “Faith without deeds is dead.”
 Real change on the inside will produce visible change on the outside.
-Faith isn’t faith unless its accompanied by a step: Say you’re sorry.
-Serve your spouse when they aren’t deserving.
-Comfort instead of correct.
+Faith isn’t faith unless accompanied by a step: Say you’re sorry.
+Serve your spouse when they don’t deserve—comfort instead of correct.
 Seek to understand before trying to get your point across.
 Forgive instead of holding a grudge.
-Whatever the step is, take it.
-Especially when you don’t feel like it.
+Whatever the step is, please take it, especially when you don’t feel like it.